orsonteodoro/oiledmachine-overlay/CONTRIBUTING.md

    - AI (Artificial Intelligence)
 4. Version bumps
 5. Porting to different hardware

+When you submit an ebuild on this overlay exclusively, they will not be disseminated or searchable in the overlay search engine.
+Consider uploading them to another overlay if you would like them more searchable.

+You may send contributions many ways.

 Sending them is covered in the following sections below.